1 key reason why the SF Giants odds of signing slick-fielding shortstop increased

 The Padres had a chance to issue Kim a qualifying offer but passed on that option.
 This will not only make him more appealing to the Giants but it should increase his market size as well.
 The lack of a qualifying offer is a pretty important detail.

-The Giants crossed the $237 million Competitive Balance Tax (CBT) with an estimated payroll of $250.8 million according to Cot's.
+The Giants crossed the $237 million Competitive Balance Tax (CBT) in 2024 with an estimated payroll of $250.8 million according to Cot's.
 It should be noted that the CBT numbers for 2024 will be finalized in December but Cot's leaves little doubt that the Giants will non-repeat offenders.

 The Giants signed two players who rejected a qualifying offer last winter in Matt Chapman and Blake Snell.
 As a result, they lost their second-and-third-round picks as well as $1 million in international bonus pool money.

 Building a roster through free agency is tough and generally a product of not being able to get more out of your farm system.
 The qualifying offer system has a major downstream effect on a team like the Giants that they need to consider.
 It is likely buying something with a credit card.
 Sooner or later, that statement comes due.
-Can the Giants afford to forfeit four high draft picks in a span of two years?
+Can the Giants afford to forfeit four high draft picks and significant spending capital in a span of two years?
 That is a steep price for an organization that still does not have a strong farm system.

 There is a good chance that the Giants will be limited to signing just one player who rejects a qualifying offer if they do at all.
 On paper, Willy Adames has higher offensive upside compared to Kim, but the former will almost certainly reject a qualifying offer from the Milwaukee Brewers.
 That among other reasons makes it less likely that the Giants will seriously pursue the power-hitting bat.